A Writer Writes:

 Development Is Down This Road

-Abigail Calkins was a community development Volunteer in Abong-Mbang, Cameroon, where she worked with women’s groups in ten villages.
-Calkins has a Master of Public Administration/ International Development from Columbia University and a Bachelor’s degree in International Relations and French from Tufts University.
+Abigail (Calkins) Aguirre was a community development Volunteer in Abong-Mbang, Cameroon (1987–90), where she worked with women’s groups in ten villages.
+Aguirre holds a Masters of Fine Arts in Writing for Young Adults and Children from Vermont College of Fine Arts (VCFA) as well as a Master of Public Administration/ International Development from Columbia University and a BA in International Relations and French from Tufts University.

 She lives in Arlington, VA, with her husband and two teenage daughters where she writes and teaches preschool. www.abigailcaguirre.com